brodieG/unitizer/DEVNOTES.md

 * A version of browsePrep that handles items.ref instead of the just run tests
 * Add all the passed tests to the existing version of browsePrep
 * reviewNext needs a mode to suppress the passed tests, vs one that doesn't
+* One problem here is that when re-loading a store, we're dealing with stuff in ref, whereas with passed tests we're dealing with stuff in new.
+Does that mean that we need to move the reference stuff to new?
+Probably, but not really desirable given all the dependencies involved with building up `items.new`
+* Actually, re ^^, looks like we can just do this by passing hte ref items as new to the browser sub-section.

 # Scenarios to test